 The Borough of Peapack and Gladstone strongly supports the municipal PIG program and would like to see it grow.
 Its own municipal funding it obligated by past bond issues for open space.
 Land values are increasing in the Borough, and due to its location and country-side setting, easement values are significantly higher than those in other parts of the Somerset County.
-Funding from the state is critical to the integrity of the municipal PIG program.
-Due to the uncertainty in state funding for farmland preservation, Borough of Peapack and Gladstone's program faces financial challenges as it moves forwarding in purchasing and preserving land during the next ten years.
+Funding from the state is therefore, critical to the integrity of the municipal PIG program.